srikarr20/quantum-measurement-stack/README.md

-# Quantum Measurement Stack (QMS)

-The Quantum Measurement Stack (QMS) is a full-stack framework for understanding, diagnosing, and controlling quantum systems by treating measurement as a causal, physical, and engineering process.

-Rather than viewing interference, decoherence, and entanglement failure as interpretive or observer-dependent phenomena, QMS localizes them within a structured measurement and control pipeline that spans physical emergence, hardware measurement, data acquisition, diagnostics, and system-level control.

----

-## The Canonical Measurement Stack

-Quantum behavior propagates through five causal layers:

-1. **Imprint Field Dynamics**
-   Physical interaction between particles and fields generates phase, timing, and spatial imprints prior to measurement.

-2. **Detector Plane Imaging**
-   Detector architecture determines whether correlations are preserved or destroyed during measurement.
-Measurement causality is localized here.

-3. **DAQ Integrity Layer**
-   Digitization, sampling, thresholding, and classical processing determine which correlations survive data acquisition.

-4. **Quantum Diagnostics**
-   Surviving correlations are quantified using metrics such as visibility, fidelity, concurrence, and syndrome statistics.
-Decoherence can be injected deliberately for stress testing.

-5. **Quantum Operating System (QOS)**
-   A system-level control layer that manages coherence budgets, entanglement lifecycles, measurement policy, noise-aware scheduling, and recovery from entanglement failure.

-This stack transforms quantum measurement from a philosophical problem into an engineering discipline.

----

-## Core Principles

-- Quantum “collapse” is a localized information-loss event within the measurement pipeline, not a nonlocal physical mystery.
-- Decoherence can be engineered, injected, detected, and classified.
-- Entanglement failure is diagnosable and manageable at the system level.
-- Reliable quantum systems require diagnostics before control and control before scaling.

----

-## Scope

-This repository provides:
-- Conceptual definitions of each layer
-- Reference models and simulations
-- Diagnostic and stress-testing methodologies
-- Foundations for a Quantum Operating System (QOS)

-It does not propose new quantum mechanics.
-It provides a framework for building quantum systems that can be reasoned about, tested, and controlled.

----

-## Status

-This repository begins as a clean architectural framework.
-Implementations will be added incrementally, layer by layer.
+## The Quantum Measurement Stack

+The Quantum Measurement Stack is a causally ordered measurement and control pipeline.
+Quantum information flows strictly downward through irreversible layers.
+Each layer determines what survives to the next.

+The stack is defined box-by-box below.

+### 1. Imprint Field Dynamics

+**Role**
+Physical propagation, interactions, and boundary conditions generate structured phase, timing, and spatial correlations in fields.

+**Key properties**
+- Entirely pre-measurement and observer-independent
+- Governed by standard physical dynamics
+- Defines what correlations physically exist

+**Output**
+Coherent imprint field

+### 2. Detector Plane Imaging

+**Role**
+Detector architecture couples to the imprint field and determines whether correlations are preserved or destroyed during measurement.

+**Key properties**
+- Measurement causality is localized here
+- Detector architecture is not neutral
+- Correlation loss here is irreversible

+**Output**
+Analog detector signals

+### 3. DAQ Integrity

+**Role**
+Digitization, sampling, timing, thresholding, and binning determine which accessible correlations survive into permanent digital records.

+**Key properties**
+- Data acquisition is an active causal layer
+- Undersampling and over-binning destroy information
+- No post-processing can recover lost correlations

+**Output**
+Discrete digital datasets

+### 4. Quantum Diagnostics

+**Role**
+Statistical analysis and validation quantify what survived the measurement pipeline and with what confidence.

+**Key properties**
+- Computes visibility, fidelity, correlations, and error rates
+- Decoherence can be injected deliberately for stress testing
+- Inference only — no control actions

+**Output**
+Validated diagnostic metrics

+### 5. QCS — Quantum Control System

+**Role**
+System-level control layer that uses validated diagnostics to manage quantum resources and orchestrate future experimental cycles.

+**Key properties**
+- Manages coherence budgets and entanglement lifecycles
+- Enforces measurement policy and scheduling
+- Handles retry, reset, and recovery from entanglement failure
+- Acts only forward in time

+**Output**
+Control actions for next experimental run

+### Core Rules of the Stack

+- Causality flows strictly downward.
+- Each layer introduces irreversible information loss.
+- Higher layers cannot repair or reinterpret lower-layer loss.
+- Control exists only at the top and only forward in time.

+## Formal Definition

+The formal definition, governing rules, and causal constraints of the Quantum Measurement Stack are specified in **DEFINITION.md**.

+That document is authoritative with respect to stack ordering, irreversibility, and the separation of inference and control.